fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - // manually added (2)
 - There is a class: 'Coefficients'.
 - There is a class: 'set of coefficients'
+- 'set of coefficients' is a subclass of 'set'
 - There is a class: 'mathematical expression'
 - There is a relation: 'has coefficient set'
 - The type of argument1 of 'has coefficient set' is 'mathematical expression'